 Reports are saved as PDF files, which can be archived and compared to run tests periodically.
 These tests should be run especially when:

 - The system is moved to a new environment

 - Something in the environment changes

-- Different types of animals are being monitored (i.e., new disease model or lighter in weight)
+- Different types of animals are being monitored (i.e., new disease model or significant change in weight/behavior)

 2. Installation